statebox/purescript-firestore/README.md

 To configure the Firestore instance, copy the `.env.example` file into a `.env` file and add the parameters of your instance.

 Moreover, you should configure your instance so that the documents used in the tests are actually accessible.
-Something along this lines should work:
+Something along these lines should work:

 ```
 rules_version = '2';